TsukiGva2/nanoFORTH/README.md

-The emerging micro-controller communities are being built no more around specific hardware form factor but around higher level languages rather.
-The once popular Arduino platform gradually lose out the market share to ESP and Raspberry.
+The emerging micro-controller communities are no more focusing on specific hardware or form factor but around toolchain provided typically with higher-level languages.
+The once popular Arduino platform gradually lose out the market share to ESP, Raspberry, and whatever new kids on the block.
 Being chip agnostic, the Arduino IDE does serve as an excellent learning tool for future systems to come.
-I felt that no matter how the hardware environment evolved, espcially on the edge of IoT universe, a minimalist system similar to the Aruino UNO/Nano will always have its value.
-Of course, the size of chips might one-day shrunk down to micro or even nano-scale.
+I felt that no matter how the hardware environment evolved, espcially on the edge of IoT universe, a minimalist system similar to the Aruino UNO/Nano will always have its value expecially in learning even when the size of chips shrunk down to micro or even nano-scale one-day.

-Check out <a href="https://www.forth.com/resources/space-applications" target="_blank">NASA</a> and contemplate why FORTH is still running on a number of space probes today.
+On the language end, check out <a href="https://www.forth.com/resources/space-applications" target="_blank">NASA</a> and contemplate why FORTH is still running on a number of space probes today.
 It's known that projects developed in interactive/incremental style can be more productive compared to typical static toolchain such as the C/C++ provided by Arduino.

+Reviewing Taken hints from <a href="http://middleriver.chagasi.com/electronics/tforth.html" target="_blank">Nakagawa's TinyForth</a>, I got this idea!

-## nanoFORTH - FORTH for Arduino Nano, straight from your .ino file
+## nanoFORTH - FORTH for Arduino Nano
-Following the footsteps of <a href="http://middleriver.chagasi.com/electronics/tforth.html" target="_blank">Nakagawa</a> and <a href="https://circuit4us.medium.com/tiny-forth-with-arduino-hardware-support-255f408b745a" target="_blank">circuit4u@medium.com's</a> **TinyForth**, a light-weight FORTH with 3-character keywords for Arduino, I got an idea!

-### Assumptions
+### Observations

-* more than 80% of Arduino makers are using UNO or Nano,
+    + many Arduino makers are still using UNO or Nano,
-* most of the makers do not need the full-blown FORTH vocabularies,
+    + most do not need the full-blown FORTH vocabularies, anything more that might need ESP or RPi.
-* most of them are not familiar with standard FORTH words, so abbreviation for words is OK,
+    + most are not familiar with standard FORTH words, abbreviation would be OK,
-* the meta-compiler is unlikely needed either, i.e. not to create a new type of Forth from within nanoForth,
+    + meta-compiler not needed, i.e. to create a new Forth
-* only a small set of, say 50+, core primitive words are needed for the most of Arduino projects, the rationale being anything that requires more elaborated syntax, one might need the power of ESPs.

 ### Requirements

-* be as simple to use as any example Sketch that comes with the IDE (no bootloader burning),
-* provide a REPL development/operating environment for Arduino,
+    + no bootloader burning needed, so no extra cost or bricking,
+    + a downloadable library from Arduino IDE,
+    + some simple .ino Sketch examples
+    + 1K RAM dictionary, and EEPROM to persist user defined words,
-* provide core Arduino functions (i.g. pinMode, digitalRead/Write, analogRead/Write, millis, delay),
+    + call Arduino functions, (i.g. pinMode, digitalRead/Write, analogRead/Write, millis, delay),
-* provide an Arduino library that developers can include easily,
-* provide at least 1K RAM dictionary for reasonably size of work,
-* utilize EEPROM as the persistant storage for user defined words that can be reloaded after restart,
-* provide C API so that user defined functions/components can be integrated (ig.
+    + C API, for user defined functions (ig.
 Servo, Bluetooth, ...),
-* provide timer interrupt handler to support multi-tasking,
+    + timer ISR, support multi-tasking,
-* privide pin change interrupt handler to support hardware trigger,
+    + pin change ISR, support hardware trigger,
-* show assembly trace (i.e. byte-code stream) to help beginners to understand FORTH internal,
+    + memory dump and execution trace, to understand FORTH internal,
-* show execution trace to enable debugging, also provision for single-stepping.
-* capable of autorun after reboot (from saved EEPROM image).
+    + autorun after reboot, can become a turnkey system

 ### Use Cases - Interaction Examples
-* Turn on LED(red) on digital pin 5, imagine you have a board hooked up, or try <a href="https://wokwi.com/projects/359920992049600513" target="_blank">check this Wokwi project</a>
+* Turn on LED(red) on digital pin 5, imagine you have a board hooked up, or [check this Wokwi project](https://wokwi.com/projects/359920992049600513)
 > 1 5 OUT ⏎
 > ||
 > |:--|